Image by gianliguori Getty Images

 No doubt one of Běijīng's more surreal spectacles is the sight of Mao Zedong's embalmed corpse on public display within his mausoleum.
 The Soviet-inspired memorial hall was constructed soon after Mao died in September 1976, and is a prominent landmark in the middle of Tiān’ānmén Sq.
-He is still revered across much of China, as evidenced by the perpetual snaking queues of locals here clutching flowers to pay their respects; some are reduced to tears but most are in high spirits, treating it like any other stop along their Běijīng tour.
+He is still revered across much of China, as evidenced by the perpetual snaking queues of locals here; a few are visibly moved but most are in high spirits, treating it like any other stop along their Běijīng tour.

 Mao's body lies in a crystal cabinet, draped in an anachronistic red flag emblazoned with hammer and sickle, as guards in white gloves impatiently wave visitors on towards further rooms where a riot of Mao kitsch – lighters, bracelets, statues, key rings, bottle openers, you name it – ensues.
 Directly outside the mausoleum are some stirring socialist-realism war memorials that make for good photo ops.